Prazon/SPBF-Issues/README.md

 - Operating System and OS version.
   - Windows -> Press Windows key + R and then type `winver` and press enter.
   - Linux -> You probably know how to do it...
 Open terminal, type `uname -a` and press enter.
+- SPBF Build ID
+  - Look at the top left of the main menu or while in a match
 - System hardware components.
   - CPU
   - GPU